 No one has favorited this theater yet

-The Colonial opened in 1913, on Market Street, in downtown Urbana.
-While it was a fairly small theater, the Colonial originally had its own house orchestra.
+The Colonial Theatre opened in 1913, on Market Street, in downtown Urbana.
+While it was a fairly small theatre, the Colonial Theatre originally had its own house orchestra.
 In 1924, Market Street was renamed Broadway Avenue.
-In the late 20s, stores were built on either side of the Colonial Theatre, a barber shop and a restaurant.
+In the late-1920’s, stores were built on either side of the Colonial Theatre, a barber shop and a restaurant.

-The theater closed in 1931, but was reopened four years later as the Albro, named for the Alger brothers whose LaSalle, Illinois-based movie theater chain owned the theater from that time until it closed.
-The Albro was remodeled and modernized, now showed sound films, beginning with “Alibi Ike”.
+The theatre closed in 1931, but was reopened four years later as the Albro Theatre, named for the Alger brothers whose LaSalle, Illinois-based movie theater chain owned the theatre from that time until it closed.
+The Albro Theatre was remodeled and modernized, now showed sound films, beginning with “Alibi Ike”.

-In 1948, the Albro closed, and was converted into offices.
-Just five years later, the company leasing the former theater moved to a new location, and the building was demolished, replaced by a parking lot.
+In 1948, the Albro Theatre closed, and was converted into offices.
+Just five years later, the company leasing the former theatre moved to a new location, and the building was demolished, replaced by a parking lot.

 Just login to your account and subscribe to this theater